Evansville Crimson Giants: 1922 season

 The Crimson Giants played their first three games of the season on the road.
 Fausch, in the meantime, had hoped that the Evansville Pros would fold in October, so that he could regain the rights to Bosse Field.
-Luckily for Fausch, the Pros folded after witnessing poor attendance and an 0–1–1 record.
+The Pros folded after witnessing poor attendance and an 0–1–1 record.
 As a result, Fausch entered into negotiations with Nee over the sale of the lease for Bosse Field.
 However, the negotiations between the two clubs broke down and the Crimson Giants cancelled their remaining home games.
 The team only played three games in 1922, all on the road.
 The Crimson Giants lost all three of those games, to the Toledo Maroons, Rock Island Independents and Louisville Brecks.

 The wins by the Brecks and Maroons became the first in Louisville and Toledo franchise history.
 Meanwhile, the Rock Island Independents became only the second team with two 100-yard rushers in their 60–0 win over Evansville.
 Jimmy Conzelman ran for five touchdowns during that game, setting an NFL record that remained in place until 1929, when Ernie Nevers scored 40 points alone against the Chicago Bears.
 The Independents also became the first NFL team to rush for 300 yards in that Evansville game, with 66 carries for 396 yards.
 The Crimson Giants had the ball for only 26 plays, and seven of those were punts.